MattCSmith/Project-365/README.md

 #### **Project:** Challenged.Dev - Next.js Frontend
 Again I didnt have a ton time so I continued working on the challenge page design

+## Day 114
+#### **Project:** Challenged.Dev - Next.js Frontend
+Another day with limited time.
+Continued on the challenge page, with a bit of luck I will have a bit more time tomorrow to complete the page.